Senior Life Insurance Cost by Age: 60, 65, 70, and 75 (2026 Rates)

 What else moves the price

-- Health history: Conditions like diabetes or heart history can move you to a graded or guaranteed plan with higher rates.
+- Health history.
+Conditions like diabetes or a cardiac history can move you into a graded or guaranteed plan at higher rates.

 The math on waiting

-Suppose a $25,000 policy costs a 65 year old man around $145 a month, and that same policy would have cost about $110 at age 60.
+Suppose a $25,000 policy costs a 65-year-old man around $145 a month, and the same policy would have cost about $110 at age 60.
 Over many years, the earlier purchase locks the lower rate and means coverage was in force during those extra years.
 Delaying to shop around rarely beats simply locking a rate while you still qualify for the better health tier.

 How to keep the cost down

-- Shop several carriers, since senior pricing varies widely and no single insurer is cheapest for every health profile.
+- Shop several carriers.
+Senior pricing varies widely and no single insurer is cheapest for every health profile.
 A licensed agent who works with multiple companies can compare on your behalf.

 Frequently asked questions